mozilla/addon-sdk/static-files/md/dev-guide/glossary.md

 a `main()` function.
 This module is intended either to start an application for an end-user or add features to an existing application.

-__Jetpack Platform Library__: A set of Low-Level Modules that expose the functionality of the Mozilla Platform (Gecko).

   [Low-Level Module Best Practices]: #guide/best-practices